semantic-infrastructure/three-layer-model/MODEL.md

 Definition:

-The ability of autonomous actors to coordinate actions based on shared information.
+The ability of autonomous actors to transform individual decision processes into structurally coherent collective action within a shared environment.

 Focus:

-- priority assignment
+- priority structuring
+- decision arbitration
 - conflict resolution
-- decision arbitration
-- behavioural coordination
+- behavioural alignment
+- coordinated execution

 Diagnostic Questions:

-- How are conflicting decisions resolved?
+- How are conflicting decisions structurally resolved?
-- How are priorities assigned?
+- How are priorities formally assigned or negotiated?
+- How are autonomous decision processes aligned?
-- How is shared control structured?
+- How is collective execution stabilised?

 Failure Mode:

-Coordination deadlock, behavioural conflict, or contradictory action despite semantic agreement.
+Loss of coordinated collective action despite syntactic connectivity and semantic agreement.

 ---